see7788/esp32/README.md

 #### Endpoints

 The framework provides an [HttpEndpoint.h](lib/framework/HttpEndpoint.h) class which may be used to register GET and POST handlers to read and update the state over HTTP.
-You may construct an HttpEndpoint as a part of the StatefulService or separately if you prefer....
+You may construct an HttpEndpoint as a part of the StatefulService or separately if you prefer......

 The code below demonstrates how to extend the LightStateService class to provide an unsecured endpoint: